sdc-china/IDA-doc/_posts/2018-12-03-troubleshooting-frequently-asked-questions.md

 7. FAQ: Could we import Selenium test projects to IDA?
     - Answer: NO.
 8. FAQ: Does IDA support BPM adv (BPEL) testing and static analytic?
-    - Answer: NO. The testing and checkstyle of IDA only supports BPM std (BPMN).
+    - Answer: NO. The testing and checkstyle of IDA only supports BPM std.
 9. FAQ: Does IDA support IBM BAW v18?
     - Answer: YES.
 Refer to *Software Prerequisites* in [System Requirement doc](../installation/installation-system-requirement.html)
 10. FAQ: Can we customize the rules of Checkstyle?